hanelliotn/speech-gpt/README.md

 ```bash
 python3 src/main.py
 ```
-to kickstart TalkGPT to listen.
+to kickstart SpeechGPT to listen.

-Then, say "Hello!", "Hi!", "Hi there!", "Hello there!" when TalkGPT is listening.
+Then, say "Hello!", "Hi!", "Hi there!", "Hello there!" when SpeechGPT is listening.

-After TalkGPT recognizes your words, it will be activated and greet.
+After SpeechGPT recognizes your words, it will be activated and greet.

-Starting from now, you can simple talk to TalkGPT as much as you want.
+Starting from now, you can simple talk to SpeechGPT as much as you want.

-To deactivate TalkGPT, please say "Stop!".
+To deactivate SpeechGPT, please say "Stop!".

 ## Dedications
 I dedicate this hard work commitment to my mom, whom has sacrificed everything